School to Work

-The Department of Education funds the School to Work program, delivered by Local Learning and Employment Networks (LLENs).
+The Department of Education funds the School to Work program.
+This program is currently delivered by 31 organisations called Local Learning and Employment Networks (LLENs).

 As program providers, LLENs work with local employers, industry partners and schools to improve access to work-based learning.